ChaitanyaC22/Fraud_Analytics_Credit_Card_Fraud_Detection/README.md

 # Fraud Analytics - Credit Card Fraud Detection Project
-The aim of this project is **to predict fraudulent credit card transactions with the help of machine learning models.**
+The aim of this project is **to predict fraudulent credit card transactions with the help of different machine learning models.**

 In this project, you will analyse customer-level data that has been collected and analysed during a research collaboration of Worldline and the Machine Learning Group.